cdktf/projen-cdktf-hybrid-construct/examples/terraform-module/API.md

 - *Type:* any

-Map of self-managed node group definitions to create [object Object].
+Map of self-managed node group definitions to create.

 ---